epochpic/epochpic.github.io/content/documentation/visualising_output/Python_BEAM.md

 - `epydeck.dumps` to write to a string

-**The key features for this module are highlighted below, for in-depth documentation please visit, for in-depth documentation please visit <https://github.com/epochpic/epydeck>**
+**The key features for this module are highlighted below, for in-depth documentation please visit <https://github.com/epochpic/epydeck>**

 ### Example {#epydeck_example}